 To get the most out of the concept, you need to first have a clear understanding of what the theory is.

-As per the theory in psychology, it puts humans in charge of creating a better environment.
+As per the humanism theory in psychology, it emphasizes the importance of each human’s role in creating a better environment.
 It is aimed towards an overall strong and united world.

 Here’s the thing:

 This sense of unity and empathy translates to learning by encouraging every human to not just gain knowledge themselves, but also to spread it so that more people can benefit from it.
 Altogether, humanism aims to create a world where everyone is helpful, so that even in the toughest times, any sort of crisis can be fought with cooperation.

 From a definition point of view, the humanism theory focuses on an individual’s potential.
 It emphasizes things like free will and personal well-being to minimize stressful effects.

 It is not linked to any religion or culture.
 Instead, humanism believes that regardless of these factors, every single human is capable of goodness.
 This theory gives every individual the right to believe in whatever they want, without any repercussions, criticism, rewards, or punishments.

 However, since the entire idea of humanism is of collaborative learning, these ideas and beliefs are to be openly discussed and shared, never enforced.

 The strongest force, according to the humanism theory, is the human race itself.
 Every person is responsible for controlling their mind and actions.